 |How is the revenue shown?||As per IFRS, the revenue is shown at the fair value of the money received or receivable.||The money charged for the products/services to the customers and the rewards received by using the resources come under revenue as per Indian GAAP.|

-The most important part of these two IFRS vs Indian GAAP accounting standards is the context.
+The most critical part of these two IFRS vs. Indian GAAP accounting standards is the context.
 In this context, we are using these to make a huge difference.
-Plus, by looking at these two IFRS vs Indian GAAP, we get an idea about the benchmark each of these IFRS vs Indian GAAP accounting standards has set for themselves.
+Plus, by looking at these two IFRS vs. Indian GAAP, we get an idea about the benchmark each of these IFRS vs. Indian GAAP accounting standards has set for themselves.

 What works in India may not work in other countries and vice-versa.
 That’s why the applicability of both of these IFRS vs. Indian GAAP standards stays relevant in respective contexts.